Standard

 Relation to other work

-Frictionless does not provide a way to specify relations to other work.
-Instead, we
+Frictionless provides a way to specify relations to other work, using a source

 Data format